-Volvo V90 review - Reliability and Safety
+Volvo V90 review - Reliability and safety

-The V90 also features Volvo’s Run-off Road protection system that debuted on the XC90.
-Sensors in the car detect when a car has uncontrollably left the road, at which point all the seatbelts are pulled as tight as possible, locking occupants in place.
+There’s lots of technology inside the V90, and a lot of it debuted in the XC90 SUV.
+One highlight is the semi-autonomous Pilot Assist system which is particularly useful during motorway driving, while Volvo’s Run-off Road protection system has sensors in the car to detect when a car has uncontrollably left the road, at which point all the seatbelts are pulled as tight as possible, locking occupants in place.
 In combination with the special energy absorption features in the seats, this set-up is claimed to reduce spinal injuries by a third.

 Volvo’s standard warranty is for three years or 60,000 miles, whichever comes soonest.
 That’s a little shorter than the cover offered by BMW, which last for the same period but with no mileage limit.
 Volvo offers the chance to extend the warranty - either adding a year, or adding a year and a further 20,000 miles.

 The standard servicing interval on the V90 is 12 months, with the schedule alternating between interim and major services.